Something went wrong

 Adoption of solar home heating systems in Orange

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 16,434 homes in Orange are heated with active solar arrays.
-This is a 427% gain from 2015, when 3,120 homes used active solar heating.
+As it stands today, 16,434 homes in Orange are heated with active solar arrays.
+This is a 8% gain from 2024, when 15,259 homes had active solar heating.

 Orange County Heating Oil Trends